Characterization of $n$-rectifiability in terms of Jones' square function: Part I: Introduction

 \begin{theorema*} Let $1\leq p < 2n/(n-2)$.
 Let $\mu$ be an $n$-AD-regular Borel measure on $\R^d$.
 The measure $\mu$ is uniformly $n$-rectifiable if and only if there exists some constant $c>0$ such that

 \end{theorema*}

-In the case $n=1$, a result analogous to this one in terms of $L^\infty$ versions of the coefficients $\beta_{\mu,p}$ is also valid, even without the $n$-AD-regularity assumption on $\mu$, as shown previously by Jones in his traveling salesman theorem \cite{Jones}.
+In the case $n=1$, a result analogous to this one in terms of $L^\infty$ versions of the coefficients $\beta_{\mu,p}$ is also valid, even without the $n$-AD-regularity assumption on $\mu$, as shown previously by Jones \cite{Jones} in his traveling salesman theorem in the plane, and by Jones \cite{Jones} and Okikiolu \cite{Oki} in $\R^d$.

 Other coefficients which involve a variant of the Wasserstein distance $W_1$ in the spirit of the $\beta_{\mu,p}$'s have been introduced in \cite{Tolsa-plms} and have shown to be useful in the study of different questions regarding the connection between uniform $n$-rectifiability and the boundedness of $n$-dimensional singular integral operators (see \cite{Tolsa-jfa} or \cite{Mas-Tolsa}, for example).
 Given two finite Borel measures $\sigma$, $\mu$ on $\R^d$ and a closed ball $B\subset\R^d$, we set